Statistical consulting is available by email, appointment, or walk-in (no appointment needed) during specific hours.

 (Parentheses indicate people who can help with that topic if the primary person is not available.)

 If you run into problems making an appointment using Doodle, email the Help Desk to let them know and send them some times you could meet.

 The SSCC’s statistical consultants offer advice and support to researchers doing data preparation and statistical analysis.
 Their primary focus is computing and statistical software issues, but they can also help with statistical methodology questions in areas where they have sufficient expertise.
 They are also happy to assist instructors teaching classes that involve statistical analysis and students who need to do statistical analysis for class work or projects in the Letters & Sciences Social Science Division.
-Software they support includes Stata, R, SAS, Python, SPSS, and MPlus.
+Software they support includes Stata, R, Python, SAS, SPSS, and MPlus.
 SSCC statistical consulting cannot replace coursework or serious study of the statistical techniques you wish to use, or guidance from a faculty advisor or other expert in your field.